tillbo/authorea/README.md

 # authorea
 Authorea files
-Use for authorea files to wotk offline
+Use for authorea files to work offline.